Sir Thomas Troubridge, 3rd Baronet: Post-war

 Troubridge was promoted to brevet lieutenant colonel on 12 December 1854 "for distinguished service in the Field", but his injuries caused him to be invalidated home in May 1855.
 He was present, in a chair, at the distribution of medals and awards by Queen Victoria on 18 May to those who had distinguished themselves in the Crimea.
 During this event, he was made an aide-de-camp to the Queen with the rank of brevet colonel.
 Troubridge was appointed a Companion of the Order of the Bath on 5 July 1855.
 He also received foreign awards from Britain's allies in the Crimea.
 The French appointed him Chevalier of the Légion d'honneur, and the Ottomans appointed him to be the Fourth Class of the Order of the Medjidie.

 Troubridge received a substantive promotion to lieutenant-colonel (without purchase), and thus became the commanding officer of the Royal Fusiliers on 9 March 1855, but his disability prevented him from serving with the regiment.
 He was placed on half pay with the 22nd Regiment of Foot on 14 September, but accepted the appointment of director-general of army clothing in 1855.
 The post was abolished on 2 February 1857, but Troubridge immediately took the successor position as deputy adjutant-general (clothing department).
 During his time in this role, he designed a new valise to address what he saw as the defects in the standard army issue one.
 His design was approved by the leading medical officers and was so successful that it became the foundation of future forms of equipment.

 Family and death

-Troubridge married Louisa Jane Gurney, a granddaughter of James Hay, 15th Earl of Erroll on 1 November 1855.
+Troubridge married Louisa Jane Gurney, daughter of Daniel Gurney and a granddaughter of James Hay, 15th Earl of Erroll on 1 November 1855.
 The couple had three sons and four daughters.
 Among them their third son, Ernest Troubridge, became a distinguished naval officer, achieving the rank of admiral.
 Louisa Troubridge died on 29 August 1867, with Sir Thomas dying five weeks later on 2 October 1867, at his home at 8 Queen's Gate, Hyde Park, Kensington.
 He was 52.
 A private funeral ceremony was held, and Sir Thomas was buried in Kensal Green Cemetery.
 His eldest son, Thomas Herbert Cochrane Troubridge, born in 1860, succeeded to the baronetcy.
+He married his cousin Laura Gurney, daughter of Charles Henry Gurney (son of Daniel Gurney).